Ph.D. Graduate Students

 Yining VictorZhou, M.A.(General Linguistics), M.S.(Hearing Impairment), M.S.(Speech-Language Pathology), M. Phil.
 (Speech, Language and Hearing Sciences), CCC-SLP, is currently a Ph.D. candidate in the Speech, Language and Hearing Sciences Department at the CUNY Graduate Center.
 His current research interests include neurophysiologic processing of lexical tones in individuals with normal hearing or with cochlear implants.

-Wenjie Wang, MS., has been a graduate student in the Ph.D. program of Speech-Language-Hearing sciences since 2008 after received her M.S. in Physiopsychology from Beijing University in China.
-Her primary research interest is how the brain processes speech, particularly in a noisy environment.
-She is also interested in cross-language speech perception.
+Wenjie Wang, MS., has been a graduate student in the Ph.D. program of Speech-Language-Hearing sciences since 2008 after receiving her M.S. in Physiopsychology from Beijing University in China.
+Her research involves the behavioral and neurophysiologic processing of frequency glides.

 Derek Petti, Au.D., completed his audiology capstone project in this laboratory and will continue in the laboratory for his Ph.D.
 Topic TBD.

 Chanie Monoker, M.S., received her masters degree in audiology from Brooklyn College.
 Her research will involve speech processing in listeners with and without a history of otitis media.

 Melissa Monteiro, M.A., was trained at the All India Institute.
 Topic TBD.

 Chiashin Cindy Shih, M.A., received her training in linguistics in Taiwan.
 Her research interest lies in the area of linguistic tone processing and learning.